jkrauska/graceElectrical/2015-2024-electrical-system.md

 ## Maintenance Requirements
 - Regular voltage checks
-- Periodic specific gravity testing
 - Terminal cleaning to prevent corrosion
 - Careful monitoring of discharge levels to prevent damage

 ## Conclusion
-The 2024 electrical system provided basic functionality but had significant limitations in terms of usable capacity, monitoring capabilities, and power availability when away from shore power.
+The 2015-2024 electrical system provided basic functionality but had significant limitations in terms of usable capacity, monitoring capabilities, and power availability when away from shore power.
 These limitations led to the decision to upgrade to a lithium-based system in 2025.